MeghanHull/surfs_up/README.md

 # Surfs Up Analysis
 ## Project Overview
 <!-- W. Avy likes your analysis, but he wants more information about temperature trends before opening the surf shop.
 Specifically, he wants temperature data for the months of June and December in Oahu, in order to determine if the surf and ice cream shop business is sustainable year-round. -->
+As a supplement to the business plan for *Surf n' Shake*, the potential investor W. Avy has requested an analysis of weather for Oahu, Hawaii.
+Specifically, analysis of temperature data for the months of June and December was requested, to gauge if the surf and ice cream shop business is sustainable year-round

 ## Purpose
 <!-- The purpose of the analysis is well defined.
 (3 pt) -->